MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 The adminsitration for immersive spaces and avatars will happen in the Teams admin portal, [admin.teams.microsoft.com](https://admin.teams.microsoft.com).
-You will need the tenant Global Administrator to assign someone on the Mesh team the role of Teams Administrator in Azure Active Directory, or you will need to work closely with a current Teams Apps Manager to make all necessary configurations.
+You will need the tenant Global Administrator to assign someone on the Mesh team the [role of Teams Administrator in Microsoft Entra](/microsoftteams/using-admin-roles), or you will need to work closely with a current Teams Apps Manager to make all necessary configurations.